altwajre/java/51-databases/02-orm/02-hibernate/11-examples/01-simple/README.md

 show databases;

-create database test_db;
+create database my_db;

-GRANT ALL PRIVILEGES ON test_db.* TO 'test'@'%' IDENTIFIED BY 'test' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON my_db.* TO 'user'@'%' IDENTIFIED BY 'password' WITH GRANT OPTION;

 > Workbench

-User: test
+User: user
-Password: test
+Password: password

-use test_db;
+use my_db;
 TRUNCATE TABLE Person;
 select * from Person;